 The thermal targets for Chittenden County in 2050 estimates a 16% reduction in total commercial and industrial thermal energy use.
-In other words, commercial and industrial buildings will be using less energy for space heating purposes.
-This will primarily be achieved through weatherization and the use of renewable sources of heat more efficient heating technologies.
+This will primarily be achieved through weatherization and the use of more efficient heating technologies.
 These targets also estimate that renewable sources of heat will become more common.
 By 2050, 40% of businesses are projected to be using heat pumps and 11% of businesses will be using wood heating.